 They are giving you something, now you need to give them something.

 You may need to work for them for six (6) months.
-Signing a commitment letter even before you start will also be required.
+Signing a commitment letter even before you start your free HHA training will also be required.
 Read the letter and if you don’t understand something ask.